Playgrounds are great places to have fun.

 Be careful when you walk in front of moving swings.
-You don't want to get hit accidently!
+You don't want to get hit accidentally!

 Only one person at a time should ride a spring rocker.
-Rock sitting down.
+Sit down while you're rocking.

 Reviewed by members of POSNA (Pediatric Orthopaedic Society of North America)